What can I spend my EIDL loan on?

 What can I spend my EIDL advance on?

 The EIDL advance is a grant that you could apply for at the same time as the EIDL loan itself.
 The grant is based on $1,000 per employee up to a maximum of $10,000.
-As a grant, this can be used however you deem best for your business with no restrictions.
+As a grant, this can be used as working capital, essentially covering any day-to-day expenses your business needs.

 Further reading: What Is the $10,000 SBA EIDL Grant?